-In Early Years Settings the lead staff member for Children in Care may be referred to as the Designated Teacher or the Designated Lead for Children in Care.
+Early Years:

 T&W Virtual School for Children in Care has an Education Advisor for early years and primary to offer to support all internal and external partners working with T&W's Children in Care.
 T&W VSCIC's aim is to promote the best quality outcomes for all pre-school and primary-aged looked after children through high quality PEPs and careful transition planning.
+PEP meetings should begin when a child in care starts to attend an early year's educational setting and should take place once a term.